23 Different Types of Flies in South Carolina

 Meanwhile, they are one of the types of flies in South Carolina, are also important pollinators, and can help increase crop yields.

-These flies do not cause any harm to humans and can be beneficial in the garden if you let them stay around.
+These flies do not harm humans and can be beneficial in the garden if they are allowed to stay around.

 11. Dogwood Sawfly